 How do soccer players learn languages?

-There are cases that learn from day to day and although it is not the most reliable or efficient method, it is used and sometimes it works.
-Some players learn several languages during childhood because of family reasons that led them to live in different countries or because of the education they received in childhood in schools in their countries of origin, which sometimes teach a second or even a third language.
+Some cases learn from day to day and although it’s not the most reliable or efficient method, it’s used, and sometimes it works.
+Some players learn several languages during childhood because of family reasons.

 Education and Language